bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

+= 2.x Unreleased =

+- Changed: More custom post types that use the block editor ("Gutenberg") should now have their changes logged.
+Props https://github.com/claytoncollie.

 = 2.37.2 (September 2020) =

 - Fixed: Even more code that was to new for PHP 5.6 (I do have some tests, I just didn't look at them `¯\_(ツ)_/¯`.)